Troy Trojans men's basketball

 The Troy Trojans men's basketball program is the intercollegiate men's basketball of Troy University.
 The program is classified in NCAA Division I and the team competes in the Sun Belt Conference.
 The team currently plays their home games in Trojan Arena, which was built in 2012 and replaced the old arena known as Sartain Hall.
-Troy has appeared three times in the NCAA Division I men's basketball tournament, most recently in 2025.
+Troy has appeared four times in the NCAA Division I men's basketball tournament, most recently in 2026.

 History

 Troy's first season was in 1950 under then head coach Buddy Brooks.

 The Trojans appeared in the 2003 NCAA Division I men's basketball tournament as a 14-seed after winning the Atlantic Sun Conference tournament and faced 3-seeded Xavier in the first round, losing 71–59.
 The Trojans were the champions of the Atlantic Sun Conference in 2003 and defeated Central Florida for the conference tournament championship in Atlanta, Georgia.

 In 2004, the Trojans were the Atlantic Sun Conference regular-season champions.
 They reached the Atlantic Sun tournament championship game, only to lose a heart-breaker in the last minute to UCF, 60–55.
 As regular-season champions, Troy earned an automatic bid to the NIT, where they would face Niagara in Buffalo, New York.
 Troy would lose to Niagara in the first round, 87–83.
 They finished with a 24–7 overall record.
 Following the season, Troy moved to the Sun Belt Conference for all sports.

 From 2005 to 2008, Troy struggled to find the success that they had enjoyed in the Atlantic Sun Conference.
 Their new home in the Sun Belt Conference proved to be a challenge, with Troy going 51–69 over a stretch of four seasons.

 In 2009, after finishing in third place in the Sun Belt Conference, the Trojans would make their first post-season appearance since 2004, in the first annual CBI Tournament, where they would host the College of Charleston, only to lose in a thriller, 93–91.
 They would finish the season with a 19–13 record.

 In 2010, Troy won their first ever Sun Belt regular-season title and made it to the Finals of Sun Belt Conference tournament before losing in the last 30 seconds to North Texas, 66–63.
 The Trojans received an invite to the NIT, where they would fall to Ole Miss in the first round, 84–65.
 The Trojans finished the 2010 season with a 20–13 (13–5) record, with big wins over in-state rival Auburn and Valparaiso.